-I’ve put a few highlight pictures below, but you can see all of them here.
+I've put a few highlight pictures below.

 These are for people already relatively familiar with China.
 I think giving the run-down on how to get around in China is far more than I can write in this single blog post!

 Avoid using local taxis to travel to the events.